ericasare1/personal_website/content/home/accomplishments.md

 weight = 90  # Order that this section will appear.

 title = "Accomplish&shy;ments"
-subtitle = "PREVIOUS ASSOCIATIONS THAT HELPED TO GATHER EXPERIENCE"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format